ITU-BDSA2024-GROUP18/Chirp/docs/report.md

 ![Component diagram for architecture of deployed app](images/component%20diagram-Page-1.jpg)

 ## User activities
-<!Illustrate typical scenarios of a user journey through your Chirp! application.
-That is, start illustrating the first page that is presented to a non-authorized user, illustrate what a non-authorized user can do with your Chirp! application, and finally illustrate what a user can do after authentication.

-Make sure that the illustrations are in line with the actual behavior of your application.>

 ![ActivityDiagram](images/ActivityDiagram.png)

+This activity diagram shows a typical user journey through the Chirp! application.
+A non-authorized user only has the options to view the public timeline, view user’s with cheeps’ timelines or login/register.
+For the sake of simplicity, the activity diagram does not show every possibility a user has at every given stage.
+When authorized, it is possible to navigate between public timeline, private timeline, about me and logout at all times through the navigation bar at the top of the page.
+It is also possible to follow users from their private timelines.

 ## Sequence of functionality/calls through _Chirp!_
 With a UML sequence diagram, illustrate the flow of messages and data through your Chirp! application.
 Start with an HTTP request that is send by an unauthorized user to the root endpoint of your application and end with the completely rendered web-page that is returned to the user.